curityio/spring-boot-oauth-client/README.md

 Open `http://localhost:9090` in your browser.
 Click on the link to log in.
 Open one of the different options to fetch an access and ID token from the Curity Identity Server.
-After successful login the page displays the username and the name of the client used to integrate with the Cutiry Identity Server.
+After successful login the page displays the username and the name of the client used to integrate with the Curity Identity Server.

-### Configuring the Truststore
+### Configuring the Trust Store

-The application must trust the HTTPS server certificate of the Curity Identity Server (from the `provider.issuer-uri`).
-Place the issuing CA certificate of the server certificate in a truststore.
+The application must trust the HTTPS server certificate of the Curity Identity Server.
+Place the issuing CA certificate of the server certificate and all intermediate CA certificate as well as the root CA certificate in a trust store.

 Start the application with the truststore using JVM arguments: